ISI-MIP/isimip-publisher/README.md

 Setup
 -----

-First create a virtual envronment in the directory `env` using:
+First create a virtual environment in the directory `env` using:

 ```
 python3 -m venv env